turingschool/mod-0-curriculum/session5/index.md

 ### Follow-Ups

-- We will have assessment feedback and results to everyone by early next week
+- We will have assessment feedback to everyone by this Friday.
+- Everyone should know if they are `turing ready` (passed Mod 0) by 12/21 EOD.
 - If you pass, what do you have left to be mod 1 ready?
-- Prework due Wednesday 11/4! (for 2011 cohort)
-- Check the calendar: Mod 1 Orientation is Nov 11
+- Check the <a href="https://mod0.turing.io/calendar/">calendar</a>!
+This is your source of truth for Mod 1 Orientation and prework due dates.

 ### Today's Goals